TheBoxyBear/charttools/README.md

 metadata.ToFile(filePath) // .chart or .ini - some properties may not be written depending on the output format song.GlobalEvents.ToFile(path) // .chart only
 ```
-Due to strict limitations with the MIDI format, it is recommended to use the ToFile overloads which make use of a WritingConfiguration object for more control over the conversions needed to write to MIDI.
+Due to strict limitations with the MIDI format, it is recommended to use a custom configuration object when writing files.